pllim/astropy/docs/magnitudes/index.rst

 on a specific physical unit, to which the value will be converted if it has a unit already (unless that unit is already a magnitude).
-One can convert back to flux units with :object:`~astropy.magnitudes.mags.Magnitude.flux`, or by using the general :meth:`~astropy.units.quantity.Quantity.to` method, for which appropriate equivalencies are automatically set up.
+One can convert back to flux units with :attr:`~astropy.magnitudes.mags.Magnitude.flux`, or by using the general :meth:`~astropy.units.quantity.Quantity.to` method, for which appropriate equivalencies are automatically set up.
 Some examples::